Toloka/docs/en/guide/tutorials/image-classification.md

     1. Note the {% if locale == "en-com" %}**Distribution of correct responses for control tasks**{% endif %} graph on the right side of the page.
 It shows how many control tasks of each type you have.
 We recommend adding an equal quantity of each correct response.

         [![Upload your file.
 Step 5.4](https://yastatic.net/s3/doc-binary/src/support/toloka/en/guide/tutorials/image-classification/upload-data-step-3.4.png =420x)](https://yastatic.net/s3/doc-binary/src/support/toloka/en/guide/tutorials/image-classification/upload-data-step-3.4.png)

 1. **Double-check your project and try out tasks**

     At this step, check how the task will look from the Tolokers's point of view.

     {% include [toloka-requester-source-step-enabled](../_includes/toloka-requester-source/id-toloka-requester-source/step-enabled.md) %}

 1. **Add optional pool settings**

     Set up advanced pool settings.

     {% note info %}

-    This step will be enabled after the previous steps are completed.
+    This step will be enabled after you complete the previous steps.
 You can skip this step by clicking **Use default settings**.

     {% endnote %}

-After all the steps you'll see the tip **Set up is finished and your pool is ready for labeling** on the pool page.
+After all the steps, you'll see the **Set up is finished and your pool is ready for labeling** tip on the pool page.

 ## Start labeling {#labeling}